How can I configure and use SAR to monitor performance metrics on my Amazon EC2 Linux instance?

 Memory statistics report

-Use the -r option to generate a memory statistics report.
-The following example command generates memory statistics 5 times every 2 seconds:
+To generate a memory statistics report, use the -r option.
+The following example command generates memory statistics five times every two seconds:

 sar -r 2 5